Celiac Disease and the alcohol buzz

 Whiter skin in Europe and the far north

-The result was that these farmers with small plots of land were poorly nourished.
-In particular, they had little Vitamin D in a diet that consisted almost entirely of cooked millet seeds, and many of the farmers had weak bones, and their children had weak bones and often were unable to acquire and defend even small plots of land.
+Men were often afraid to leave their land even for short periods in order to go hunting, nor did they have extra land on which to raise domesticated animals, and this often resulted in a shortage of Vitamin D in their diet.
+Many of the farmers had weak bones, and their children had weak bones and often were unable to acquire and defend even small plots of land.
 The survivors often had whiter skin, with less pigment, that could absorb more sunlight to manufacture Vitamin D. The European population gradually became whiter, and they became better able to endure poor diets.

 Copyright © 2025 Brilliant Ape - All Rights Reserved.